pierangeloc/ray-tracer-zio/pres/deckset.md

 #### Takeaway: Implement and test every layer only in terms of the immediately underlying layer

 ---
-^So the takeaway of this is...

-### Test

-#### Takeaway: Implement and test every layer only in terms of the immediately underlying layer

----
 ^And now that we got warmed up with this, let's go on and implement all the logic through modules

 ## Modules all the way down